alexylon/Ferrocrypt/README.md

 | `-h, --help`                  | Print help                                                                                                                            |
 | `-V, --version`               | Print version                                                                                                                         |                                                                                                                             |

-* The decision of whether to include the `-l, --large` flag depends on the total size of the files to be encrypted.
-  If the size is smaller than the available RAM, omitting the flag can result in a much faster encryption/decryption process.
-  On the other hand, if the total size exceeds the available RAM, using the flag can significantly speed up the process.
-  It's important to note that the `-l, --large` flag is recommended when minimizing RAM consumption is a priority and the encryption/decryption process shouldn't affect the user's work.
-Using this flag significantly reduces RAM usage, providing a smoother user experience.
-  If the encryption process is carried out with the specified flag, there's no need to specify it when decrypting the file(s).
-  The decryption process will automatically use the same method that was used for encryption.
+* Use `-l, --large` when encrypting files larger than available RAM or to minimize memory usage.
+Omitting it provides faster encryption for smaller files.
+The decryption process automatically uses the same method as encryption.

 <br/>